hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

 * `paths` - (Required) The list of [paths](https://cloud.google.com/compute/docs/reference/latest/urlMaps#pathMatchers.pathRules.paths)
     to match against.

-* `service` - (Required) The URL or [valid partial url](https://cloud.google.com/compute/docs/reference/latest/urlMaps#pathMatcher.defaultService) for the backend service or backend bucket to use if any of the given paths match.
+* `service` - (Required) The backend service or backend bucket to use if any of the given paths match.

 The `test` block supports: